Skip to main content View sitemap

 The following information must be submitted to Saskatoon Land prior to the submission of a Building Permit Application:

 Periodically, Saskatoon Land will inspect the project to ensure it is in substantial accordance with the approved plans.
-Builders/homeowners will be responsible for correcting any deficiencies to dwelling elevations which deviate from the approved plans.
+Builders/homeowners will be responsible for correcting any deficiencies to dwelling elevations that deviate from the approved architectural control plans.

 Architectural Control Application Form Please fill out the application form and send via email to: landarchcontrols@saskatoon.ca